UkoeHB/bevy_cobweb/src/react/REACT.md

 1. Inner-system commands: single-system ECS mutations and system-specific deferred logic.
 These use Bevy `Commands`.
 1. System commands: execution of a single system.
 One [`SystemCommand`](bevy_cobweb::prelude::SystemCommand) can schedule further system commands, which can be considered 'extensions' of their parent in a functional-programming sense.
 1. System events: sending data to a system which triggers it to run.
-In the context of the web toolkit, system events may trigger a cascade of system commands that all together constitute a 'web transaction'.
 System events scheduled by other system events are then considered follow-up transactions, rather than extensions of the originating event.
 1. Reactions: ECS mutations or reactive events that trigger a system to run.
 A single reaction may result in a single system running, a cascade of system commands, or a cascade of system commands followed by a series of system events.
 Reactions may also trigger other reactions, which will run after the previous reaction has fully resolved itself (after all system commands and events have been recursively processed).

 Each tier expands in a telescoping fashion.
 When one `Command` is done running, all commands queued by that `Command` are immediately executed before any previous commands, and so on for the other tiers.